polowis/blog/_posts/2020-02-21-reflection-journal-#2:-the-flask-microframework.md

     return MyController.myfunction()
 ```

 Hmm, so it looks a lot cleaner, but there are few things that I want to get rid of. the function and the route part.
 How am I going to implement this?
-The code base is somewhat big, here are some examples of it
+The code base is somewhat big, here are some examples of it.

 ```python